Apply to become an AAT subject matter expert

 We're recruiting for subject matter experts across our accounting portfolio to be involved in qualification and assessment development.
 We'd like to hear from suitably qualified and experienced accounting and tax professionals who are interested in getting involved in this area of work.

-Please read the details below and, if you have the skills, experience and commitment we're looking for, complete the application form and email it to Qualifications.Development@aat.org.uk together with your current CV.
+Please read the details below and, if you have the skills, experience and commitment we're looking for, complete the application form (PDF) and email it to Qualifications.Development@aat.org.uk together with your current CV.

 Qualifications, skills and experience